 Great Support and Community

 Manifold GIS has a fairly active community.
-They have a forum dedicated for support and open discussion at georeference.org.
+They have a forum dedicated to support and open discussion at georeference.org.

 Manifold offers their read-only viewer for free.
 But this isn’t your typical viewer.
 It’s more powerful because it leverages parallel GPUs.
 This is a feature that not a lot of GIS software can do.

 There used to be a 30-day trial edition for Manifold GIS with strings attached.
 Unfortunately, this is no longer available.
 So from here on out, it’s either all-in or nothing.

 I’ve seen companies offer their software until they can prove to their employer that it’s useful.
 I’ve seen free trial evaluations for the whole product so they know exactly what they are paying for.
-But, rarely, you can’t test out before buying.
+But, rarely, you can’t test it out before buying.

 For GIS bargain hunters who have a need for speed, Manifold GIS is an ideal solution.